Recently this post by an organizational psychologist at Wharton, Adam Grant, went viral on LinkedIn. He said:

 I recently participated in a 1:1 conversation organized by Braver Angles to connect as citizens concerned for their country.
 According to them, “…We are now as polarized as we have been since the Civil War.
-The national and global challenges call upon us to support each other like never before.”
+The national and global challenges require us to support each other like never before.”

-They matched me, an immigrant from Bangladesh and an engineer, and a coach by training living in Seattle with a white, European descendant, 3-4 generations American, a pastor from New Jersey.
+They matched me, an immigrant from Bangladesh, an engineer, and a coach by training living in Seattle with a white European descendant, 3-4 generations American, and a pastor from New Jersey.
 We took turns to share our backgrounds, our dominant group’s traits, interests, and likings in an hour-long conversation.
 We listened empathically, appreciated the other person, and asked follow-up questions to hone our understanding.
 The hour flew by; we laughed and learned together.
-We didn’t change the world though, we made a positive connection, fostering a greater understanding.
+We didn’t change the world; we made a positive connection, fostering a greater understanding between ourselves.